British fashion designer Vivienne Westwood dies aged 81

 Vivienne Westwood, the pioneering, provocative British designer who help spearhead the punk movement of the 1970s, has died aged 81.

-Ms Westwood died on Friday “peacefully, and surrounded by her family in Clapham, south London”, her representatives said.
+Westwood died on Thursday “peacefully, and surrounded by her family in Clapham, south London”, her representatives said.

 In a statement, her husband and creative partner Andreas Kronthaler said: “I will continue with Vivienne in my heart.